2021 LACE Schedule

 Those wishing to obtain Certified Lay Speaker status should first complete the Basic Course for Lay Servant Ministries (also called LACE 101).
 Participants are not required to take all of the courses in the same year.
 If certification as Certified Lay Speaker is desired, it will be granted upon completion of the courses.

 The LACE 301 classes are open to everyone.
 Those wishing to obtain Certified Lay Minister status should first complete the Certified Lay Servant and Certified Lay Speaker requirements.
-LACE 301 includes the following three courses provided by the Conference that will be livestreamed out to the district events:
+LACE 301 includes the following three courses:

 What Is a Lay Servant?